 The operating system (OS) helps to make sure that everything from typing in a word processor or playing video games such as Call of Duty runs smoothly.
 Without the OS, your computer won’t be able to do anything for you!

-Here are the best Operating System for a gaming PC.
+Here are the best Operating Systems for a gaming PC:

 In 2021, Microsoft will stop providing security updates for Windows 7 and XP.
 By that time, they are also obsolete as the most widely used operating system in use today is Windows 10, which has already surpassed 8 million installs within just two months of being released!